dell/omnia/docs/source/Overview/newfeatures.rst

 * Omnia now executes exclusively within a virtual environment created by the ``prereq.sh`` script.

 * Added support for NVIDIA container toolkit for NVIDIA accelerators in a Kubernetes cluster.

+* Set OS Kernel command-line parameters and/or configure additional NICs on the nodes using a single playbook.

+* Sample playbook for a pre-trained Generative AI model - Llama 3.1

+* Added support for corporate proxy on RHEL, Rocky Linux, and Ubuntu clusters.

+* Intel Gaudi accelerator status verification using HCCL, qual.

+* CSI drivers for Kubernetes access to PowerScale (without SSL certificate)

+* Monitoring for Intel Gaudi accelerators:

+    * Omnia telemetry
+    * iDRAC telemetry

+* AI tools:

+    * DeepSpeed and Kubeflow as part of Intel Gaudi AI stack
+    * Parity for Kserve, Tensorflow, and Jupyterhub
+    * vLLM enablement on clusters containing Intel Gaudi nodes